DNF: Metamorphosis of a Criminal by Ed Edwards, 1972, LC 72-78412 (no ISBN).

 Edwards was convicted of the 1980 double murders in Wisconsin in 2010.
 In March, 2011 he was convicted of double murder in Ohio plus the murder of his foster son.
 He died of natural causes in April, 2011.

 Addendum, January 22, 2016.

 This post is getting a lot of traffic.
 I presume that is because a guy has been in the new trying to link Edwards to the Avery case recently publicized in Making a Murderer.
-Keep in mind that Edwards was quite old and in ill health when he was arrested for the murders in Jefferson County.
+Keep in mind that Edwards was quite old and in very poor health when he was arrested for the Jefferson County murders.

 Edwards was 76-years-old during 2010's pre-trial phase.
-Edwards was on oxygen, in a wheelchair, and had video arraignments because he was jailed in a prison hospital in Waupun (an hour North).
-According to Wikipedia Avery is at one of the prisons in Waupun.
+Edwards was on oxygen, in a wheelchair, and had video arraignments because he was jailed at a prison hospital in Waupun (an hour North of Jefferson, WI).
+(According to Wikipedia Avery is also at one of the prisons in Waupun.)
 I don't know about Edwards in 2005 but doubt he was in shape to kidnap and murder a woman and then plant blood and bodily remains on someone's property.

 One of the Waupun prisons is across the street from the public library.
 One of the prison's officers was a history buff (Civil War, I think) and the Library Director used to be able to walk across the street, yell up to the guard tower, and ask the officer for help on reference questions.

 Addendum, January 18, 2018

 Looks like Edwards is in the news again after a profile in PEOPLE magazine and a television episode of PEOPLE MAGAZINE INVESTIGATES.